alionacj/weekend-server-calculator/INSTRUCTIONS.md

 #### Note About Data Persistence:

-* The entire *calculation history* and *most recent calculation's result* should be correctly rendered, even after refreshing the page.
+* (X) The entire *calculation history* and *most recent calculation's result* should be correctly rendered, even after refreshing the page.
   * The data lives on the server!
-* It's expected that these things will "go away" after restarting the server.
+* (X) It's expected that these things will "go away" after restarting the server.
 We'll talk about long term data storage next week.

 #### Base Mode Calculator Interface: